OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 ---
 title: A beginner's guide to containers
-description: A brief overview at contrainers - what they are and why they're useful
+description: A brief overview at containers - what they are and why they're useful.
 author: nikita.dergilev@octopus.com
-visibility: private
+visibility: public
-published: 3020-01-01-1400
+published: 2023-04-17-1400
 metaImage: placeholderfeatured.png
 bannerImage: placeholderfeatured.png
 bannerImageAlt: 125 characters max, describes image to people unable to see it.